ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 The solution provides flexibility by supporting both Storage scale NFS mount points and VPC file storage for LSF clusters.
 Below are the key considerations and guidelines:

-1. VPC File Storage Limitations:
+1. VPC File Storage limitations:

 * The VPC file storage supports up to 250 dynamic nodes.
 * This limitation is by design and cannot be exceeded.

-2. Default storage scale NFS Mount Point
+2. Default storage scale NFS mount point:

-* By default, a custom NFS mount point is provided with the path "/mnt/scale/tools".
+* By default, a custom NFS mount point is provided with the path `/mnt/scale/tools`.
-* Users must pass additional NFS mount points using the nfs_share parameter.
+* Users must pass additional NFS mount points using the `nfs_share` parameter.

-3. Sample Mount Configuration:
+3. Sample mount configuration

 ```text
 [ { mount_path = "/mnt/vpcstorage/tools", size = 100, iops = 2000 }, { mount_path = "/mnt/vpcstorage/data", size = 100, iops = 6000 }, { mount_path = "/mnt/scale/tools", nfs_share = "" ]
 ```
 {: codeblock}

-4. Scaling Beyond 250 Nodes:
+4. Scaling beyond 250 nodes:

-* For environments requiring more than 250 dynamic nodes, it is recommended to create a new NFS share from the storage cluster.
+* Environments that require more than 250 dynamic nodes, it is recommended to create a new NFS share from the storage cluster.
-* Provide the path as input in the following format:hcl `{ mount_path = "/mnt/scale/lsf", nfs_share = "" }`
+* Provide the path as input in the following format:
+`hcl`
+`{ mount_path = "/mnt/scale/lsf", nfs_share = "" }`

 5. Configure the `vpc_compute_subnet` and `vpc_compute_cluster_private_subnets_cidr_block` values.
-These subnet-related values are used to export the NFS mount that is needed for the {{site.data.keyword.spectrum_full}} cluster.
-The NFS mount can be an {{site.data.keyword.spectrum_full}} cluster subnet that you use for management and dynamic compute nodes.
-Note the values of `vpc_compute_subnet` and `vpc_compute_cluster_private_subnets_cidr_block`, as you use them when you deploy your {{site.data.keyword.spectrum_full}} cluster.
+These subnet-related values are used to export the NFS mount point that is needed for the {{site.data.keyword.spectrum_full_notm}} cluster.
+The NFS mount point can be an {{site.data.keyword.spectrum_short}} cluster subnet used for management and dynamic compute nodes.
+Make a note of `vpc_compute_subnet` and `vpc_compute_cluster_private_subnets_cidr_block` values as they are required when deploying your {{site.data.keyword.spectrum_full_notm}} cluster.

 ### Verifying the {{site.data.keyword.scale_short}} cluster
 {: #scale-verify}